How to Find Your Way around the Aleppo Codex

 Option 1: Goshen-Gottstein’s Edition

-In Goshen-Gottstein’s facsimile edition, the page footer includes both a page number and the range of text written on that page.
+In Moshe Goshen-Gottstein’s facsimile edition, the page footer includes both a page number and the range of text written on that page.4

-The book names, as well as the chapter and verse numbers are all written in Hebrew.
-But if you’re comfortable enough with Hebrew to read a Hebrew manuscript in the first place, this reference system should be pretty convenient.3
+The book names, as well as the chapter and verse numbers are all in Hebrew.
+But if you’re comfortable enough with Hebrew to read a Hebrew manuscript in the first place, this reference system should be pretty convenient.5

-A downside is that the scan of this edition is comparatively dark.
+A downside is that this edition’s scan is comparatively dark.
 And there’s nothing on the page to tell you what leaf or side you’re on.
-So, to move from the scan of Goshen-Gottstein’s edition to consult Bar Hama’s images, you’ll need to
+So, to move between the scan of Goshen-Gottstein’s edition and Bar Hama’s images, you’ll need to

-• Do the math to calculate which leaf you’re on based on the number assigned to a given page and
+• do the math to calculate which leaf you’re on based on the number Goshen-Gottstein assigns to a given page and

-• Observe whether a given page is showing the front (and so “recto”) or back (and so “verso” of a given leaf).4
+• observe whether a given page is showing the front (and so “recto”) or back (and so “verso” of a given leaf).

 Option 2: A Combined Index

-The other option is to use a combined index that gives you the information you need to look up a passage in the Aleppo Codex in either Bar Hama’s archive or the Goshen-Gottstein facsimile scan.
+The other option is to use a separate index like the one available here below.
+This index will give you the information you need to consult a passage in the Aleppo Codex in either of Bar Hama’s archives or the Goshen-Gottstein facsimile scan.

 The base of this index came from the old AleppoCodex.org Flash site.
-I then corrected and supplemented this information by consulting the Goshen-Gottstein facsimile.
+I then corrected and supplemented its information by consulting the Goshen-Gottstein facsimile and Bar Hama’s updated site.

 The index

-• lists the biblical passages on each leaf of the Aleppo Codex,
+• lists the biblical passages on each leaf and side of the Aleppo Codex,

-• gives the leaf and side for those passages if you want to look up the corresponding image in Bar Hama’s archive,
+• gives the leaf and side for those passages if you want to cite this leaf or look it up in Bar Hama’s AJAX archive,

-• gives the page number if you want to easily reference the scan of Goshen-Gottstein’s facsimile, and
+• notes the page number if you want to easily reference the scan of Goshen-Gottstein’s facsimile, and

 • adds some additional notes about where there are gaps in the online versions of the codex.

-To get a copy of this index, just click the button below to give me your name and email address, and I’ll be happy to send it along directly.
+To get a copy of this index, just click the button below to, enter your email address, and I’ll be happy to send the index along directly.
 Enjoy working with the Aleppo Codex!

-3. If you need an easy reference for Hebrew numbers, see the back cover of William R. Scott and H. P. Ruger, A Simplified Guide to BHS: Critical Apparatus, Masora, Accents, Unusual Letters and Other Markings, 3rd ed. (affiliate disclosure; North Richland Hills, TX: Bibal, 1995).
+5. If you need an easy reference for masoretic numbers, see the back cover of William R. Scott and H. P. Ruger, A Simplified Guide to BHS: Critical Apparatus, Masora, Accents, Unusual Letters and Other Markings, 3rd ed. (affiliate disclosure; North Richland Hills, TX: Bibal, 1995). ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.